syncfusion-content/blazor-docs/blazor/datagrid/events.md

         public void FreezeLineMovingHandler(FreezeLineMovingEventArgs args)
         {
-            // Here, you will get the error details in the args.
+            // Here, you can customize your code.
         }
 }
 ```